-(That’s what sold it for me; I have the bladder of a pregnant woman).
+(That’s what sold it for me; as I have the bladder of a pregnant woman).

 Last week I decided to add a new hobby to my list and took an ‘open water’ scuba diving course.
 Basically that means that once qualified, you can dive to as deep as 18 metres with a fellow qualified Scuba Diver.
 The qualification before that means you would have to be supervised every time you want to dive in the future – which doesn’t sound too fun to me.